 DIFFERENCE BETWEEN RESERVA & GRAN RESERVA?

-Spain is one of the few wine producing countries (if not the only) where practically ALL the wineries will only release their wine to the market when it is “ready to drink” following appropriate aging, not only in oak barrels but in the bottle as well.
+Spain is one of the few wine producing countries where practically all wine is only released to the market when it is “ready to drink”, and has followed appropriate aging, not only in oak barrels but in the bottle as well.

-Across the country, most wineries still adopt the aging classification system of “Roble”, “Crianza”, “Reserva”, and “Gran Reserva” that essentially guarantee the aging time of a wine.
 How long are the wines aged with this classification?
-Surprisingly these categories are similar, but not entirely consistent across Spain, starting with “Roble” (oak) which generally refers to young wine aged for a period of less than 6 months in total (both in barrel and bottle).
+Surprisingly these categories are similar, but not entirely consistent across Spain, starting with “Roble” (oak) which generally refers to young wine aged for short period of only a few months in total (both in barrel and bottle).

 All “Crianza” wine produced in the regions of Rioja and Ribera del Duero require a minimum of two years ageing, of which one year must be completed in barrel and the other in bottle.
 Other regions in Spain also require a total of two years aging for Crianza status, but with a minimum of only six months in oak.